Kim Benjamin ’75 and his daughter, Josephine Yang Benjamin, in the renovated galleries of Stewart Memorial Library.

 Coe left a mark so alumni make their move

 A freshman at Coe in 1963, all Bobbi Camp ’67 wanted was a ride home for Thanksgiving.
-She a lifelong partner in Chuck Zimmerman ’65.
+Instead she met a lifelong partner in Chuck Zimmerman ’65.

 “She thought we should get to know each other a little bit before she rode 200 miles with me in my car,” said Chuck.